 *If you can’t locate vegan Worcestershire sauce at the store, try this recipe from Forks Over Knives.

 *My go-to whole-wheat vegan hamburger buns are from Trader Joe's.
 The best gluten-free vegan hamburger buns I've tried are from the brand Happy Camper (which I found at a grocery store in Portland, OR).
 However, if you do/can eat eggs, I think Udi's Gluten Free Hamburger Buns are a great option.

-*Nutrition information is a rough estimate for 1 of 4 servings without a bun.
+*Nutrition information is a rough estimate calculated without a bun.